jmsfltchr/grakn-examples/tube_network_example/README.md

 #### Dashboard
 To start the visualiser, open a browser and navigate to `http://localhost:4567`

-In the Keyspace dropdown box at the top-right, select `tube_example`
+In the Keyspace dropdown box in the top-right corner, select `tube_example`

 Then try: